brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

 Use of DNSSEC requires upgrades to software for authorative servers, resolvers, and optionally clients, in order to benefit from these protections.
 It also requires that DNS operators actually sign their zones and secure the corresponding delegations at the parent.

-When a given zone is unsigned or not securely delegated, those protections to the zone contents are not available.
+When a given domain is unsigned or not securely delegated, those protections to the zone contents are not available.

-Any such insecure zone is trivially able to be altered by an on-path attacker.
+Any such insecure domain is trivially able to be altered by an on-path attacker.

 An off-path attacker is limited to use of cache poisoning attacks.